Fire and Life Safety Division

 By authority of...

-Title 13 of the Alaska Administrative Code, Chapters 50 through 55, was adopted and amended to the 2012 International Building, Fire, Fuel Gas and Mechanical Codes.
-This new code took affect on May 19, 2017.
-Projects submitted after that date will be reviewed under the new code.
+Title 13 of the Alaska Administrative Code, Chapters 50 through 55, was adopted and amended to the 2021 International Building, Fire, Fuel Gas and Mechanical Codes.
+This new code takes affect on October 28, 2022.
+Projects submitted after that date may be reviewed under the 2012 Codes until December 30, 2022.
+Projects submitted after January 1, 2023 will be reviewed using the new 2021 codes and amendments.

 - Alaska ICC Code Amendments